IBE At Home

 Before washing, thoroughly brush out your extensions with your wet brush or paddle brush.
 Get EVERY little tangle.
 If you have multiple rows, separate and section them on top of your head so that you’re able to cleanse between the rows.
 Gently wash as normal and be sure to avoid rubbing the ends of your hair together.
 If you are washing less often than you are accustomed to, you may need to shampoo twice.

-If you simply cannot go without washing daily, do the “half wash” to preserve the extension hair.
+If you simply cannot go without washing daily, Try a “half wash” to preserve the extension hair.
 Start by sectioning off the hair above your extensions, then braid your extensions so they stay out of the way.

 Once you have your hair sectioned and ready to wash, put your head directly under the faucet/sink/shower and shampoo & condition the top section of your natural hair.
 After washing, use your leave-in conditioner and styling products on your damp hair.
 This will allow you to wash daily if you feel the need to!